-Currently, you can take out $5,500 in federal loans for your first year as an undergraduate.
+Currently, you can take out anywhere from $5,500 to $12,500 per year in federal loans for your first year as an undergraduate.
 The federal loan limits change depending on whether you are a dependent and your year in school.

 A parent can also take out a Direct PLUS Loan from the federal government to help you pay for school.
 They can borrow as much as your total cost of attendance, after any other financial aid you’ve gotten.

 In order to qualify for a Direct PLUS Loan as a parent of a dependent undergrad, they will have to go through a credit check and must not have “adverse credit history.”
 And if parents request a deferment, they don’t necessarily have to start repaying their loans until six months after their child graduates or drops below part-time enrollment.

 If you weren’t able to get enough in federal aid, and your parents aren’t able to take out a loan on your behalf or cover the balance of your tuition, you may be able to borrow additional loans from a private lender.

 You can start learning what private student loans are available by inquiring with a variety of lenders.
 You may want to compare their interest rates and loan terms to make sure you’re finding the best loan fit for you.
 As you’re shopping around, keep in mind that a fixed interest rate will stay the same for the life of a loan, while a variable rate can change over time as market interest rates change.